DigitalGeographyLab/BorderRegion_KDE/README.md

 - In the root directory, a .env file has to be created.
 When the user is using their own data or file structure, they need to add those paths and filenames to the .env file.
 - A table of the kind of data that is needed for the program when using own data:
+- Within the CountryCodes folder there is the lst_of_cntr_od file which contains a list of country pairs, change the content of this list if your country pairs are some others.

 |   Data   | Data type |   Columns   |
 |:---------|:---------|:---------|